ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-conceal them
-under the steps, where they were afterwards found.
-Mrs. C. assisted the negro in putting on the curtailed
-dress, and was then requested by Williams to permit
-the girl to remain there until he could find a purchas­
-er for her.
-She objected, and W. then obtained the
-consent of her neighbor.
-Mrs. Stevenson, for the girl
-to remain upon her lot, but suspecting that all was
-not right, after a conversation with Mrs. C. she sent
-alter the police.
-In the meantime.
-Williams had fal
-len in with Mr. Ponder, near the Oily Hotel, and of­
-fered to sell him the girl for $410.
-He induced him
-to go and look at her, and was attempting, as we be­
-fore stated, to dispose of her, when the officers arrived
-and arrested him.
-W. stated to officer Johnson that
-he bought the negro from Mr. Royster&#x27;, but didn&#x27;t
-take a bill of sale, as he did not expect to see him
-&quot;gain.
-He afterwards remarked that he designed
-returning to the vicinity in which Mr. R. lived, and
-when reminded of his preceding declaration, appear­
-ed somewhat confused.
-He accounted for disguising
-the girl, by statin that he could not obtain girl&#x27;s
-clothes when he started, and those she had on at the
-&quot;&quot;i6 Wer&quot; nfit 10 ,ravel &amp;c The ,ni,yr contin­
-ued the further examination of the case until the Cth
-of August; when it is expected more evidence will
-be adduced.
-The prisoner is a ruddy faced man,
-about 21 or 25 years of age, and did not appear to be
-much affected by the proceedings against him.
-Richmond Republican.
-GREELY FOrTsTVNLY !
-The last number of that infamous Abolition, agra­
-rian print, the New York Tribune, contains the folr
-lowing : .....
-&quot; Perhaps the bitterest contest in these States is
-that against Edward Stanly, in the Eighth Distric
-of North Carolina.
-All the resources of personal
-hostility and puhlic prejudice are employed against
-nim, but though our good wishes would be of little
-service we earnestly trust Mr. Stanly maybe success­
-ful, though the vote must be a close one.&quot;
-Comment is unnecessary.
 Educate voua Dacghtbbs.
 When I lived among
 tne Choctaw Indians, 1 held a consultation with one
 ot their principal chiefs respecting the successive